Cancer Resource Center

-At Olathe Medical Center, you have local access to advanced, innovative clinical trials through our membership with the Midwest Cancer Alliance (MCA).
+At Olathe Medical Center, you have local access to advanced, innovative clinical trials through our membership with the Masonic Cancer Alliance (MCA).
 Clinical trials are research studies in which people help healthcare providers find ways to improve health and fight disease.
 As part of the MCA, our team of physicians and care staff conduct clinical studies to test potentially new treatments and medications and to improve care and outcomes for future cancer patients.
 Medical research can help people live longer, improve their quality of life and manage or cure disease.
 Improvements to care are possible because of the people who choose to participate in clinical trials.

 Our Nurse Navigators

 We have compassionate and highly skilled nurse navigators to help ensure your experience is as seamless as possible.
 Our nurse navigator will assist you with all stages of cancer care, from screening and diagnosis to treatment and survivorship.

 Some of the services our navigators provide include, helping patients make informed medical decisions and assisting with scheduling multiple appointments and tests.

 The American Cancer Society is a nationwide, community-based voluntary health organization dedicated to eliminating cancer as a major health problem.

 Breastcancer.org is a nonprofit organization dedicated to providing the most reliable, complete and up-to-date information about breast cancer.